jerickjoe111/launch-school/LS170-LS171/concepts/01_the_internet.md

 ## Protocol

 A protocol is a system of rules to manage the exchange or communication of data.
 For example, TCP, UDP, HTTP, IP, Ethernet...
-In a network context, the reason of the existence of numerous protocols are:
+In a network context, the reasons for the existence of numerous protocols are:

 1. The development of rules appropriate to different aspects of network communications.
 For example, TCP is a protocol that governs the transport of messages between applications, while HTTP governs the structures of those messages.
 2. The development of different rules to address the same aspect of communication, but in different ways for specific cases or needs.
 For example, TCP provides a *reliable* transmission of messages, and UDP provides a *fast* transmission of messages.